 - flossing every day

-- avoiding behaviors such as smoking that can harm your dental health
+- avoiding behaviors that can harm your dental health, such as smoking

-If gum disease is a challenge, good dental hygiene may require more frequent dentist appointments and procedures such as teeth scaling and root planing.
+If gum disease is a concern, good dental hygiene may require more frequent dentist appointments and procedures such as teeth scaling and root planing.

-Teeth shift after dental procedures and throughout your life, leading to imperceptible changes or significant movement that requires dental or orthodontic attention.
+Teeth shift after dental procedures and throughout your life, leading to imperceptible changes or significant movement that may require the attention of a dentist or orthodontist.

-Wearing a retainer consistently after having your braces removed is often one way to keep any shifting to a minimum.
+Wearing a retainer consistently after having your braces removed is often one way to minimize shifting.
 The other important step is to maintain good dental hygiene.